onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Deployment Guidelines.rst

 Validating APPC Installation
 ============================

-First of all, APPC Features come in the form of Karaf Features (an ODL-OpenDaylight package) which can be composed of one or more OSGI bundles.
-These features get installed in the ODL framework in order to be used and installed in the APPC Docker Container (NOTE: SDN-C Core Features also get installed since APPC docker image uses the SDN-C Core docker image as a base image).
+The Appc application runs as a series of OSGI features and bundles in Opendaylight on the Appc docker container.
+You can confirm that Appc installed by making sure these features show up in the Opendaylight console.

 Accessing docker containers
 ---------------------------

-The following command is used to log in / access the docker containers:
+The following command is used to log in / access the Appc Docker container and start a shell session:

 .. code:: bash

-    docker exec -it <DOCKER_CONTAINER> bash
+    docker exec -it appc_controller_container bash

 Checking if APPC Features are installed successfully
 ----------------------------------------------------

-The following commands are used to check if the APPC (and SDN-C) Bundles and Features have been installed correctly in ODL (make sure to enter the APPC Docker Container shell session):
+The following commands are used to check if the APPC Bundles and Features have been installed correctly in ODL (make sure to enter the APPC Docker Container shell session first):

 .. code:: bash

     # All commands are done inside the appc docker container

     # Enter the ODL Karaf Console
-    cd /opt/opendaylight/current/bin
-    ./client -u karaf
+    /opt/opendaylight/current/bin/client

     # Check if features have been installed or not (the ones with an 'X' in the "Installed" column have been successfully installed)
     feature:list | grep appc # filter appc features only
-    feature:list | grep sdnc # filter sdn-c features only

     # Check if bundles have been loaded successfully (the ones with 'Active' in the "State" column have been successfully loaded)
     bundle:list | grep appc # filter appc bundles only
-    bundle:list | grep sdnc # grep sdn-c bundles only

     # Check reason why bundle failed to load
-    bundle:diag | grep <BUNDLE_NAME>
+    bundle:diag <bundle id>

 Accessing the API Explorer
 --------------------------